lenny20/sotto-releases/README.md

 prefer a package; it does not update itself, so you come back here for new versions.

 **AppImage:** make it executable and run it.
-In a terminal, in the folder you downloaded to:
+On Ubuntu 24.04 and newer, run **sudo apt install libfuse2t64** first to allow AppImage to run.
+Then, in a terminal, in the folder you downloaded to:

     chmod +x SottoWrite-*.AppImage